Aristaloe aristata (Haw.) Boatwr. & J.C.Manning

 Aloe aristata (basionym), Aloe ellenbergeri, Aloe longiaristata, Tulista aristata

 Aristaloe aristata, formerly known as Aloe aristata, is a stemless, clump-forming succulent up to 12 inches (30 cm) tall.
-It forms dense rosettes of stubby, lance-shaped, toothed, white-margined, dark green leaves up to 4 inches (10 cm) long.
+It forms dense rosettes of soft, toothed, dark green, white-margined and up to 4 inches (10 cm) long leaves.
 They have small white spots and soft white spines.
-It produces terminal panicles up to 20 inches (50 cm) tall, 2 to 6 branched, bearing cylindrical, orange-red flowers up to 1.5 inches (4 cm) long.
+In late spring to early summer, it produces terminal panicles, up to 20 inches (50 cm) tall, bearing cylindrical, orange-red and up to 1.6 inches (4 cm) long flowers.

 How to Grow and Care

-In order to grow Lace Aloe in temperate climates they will need to be taken inside during the coldest weather.
-Keep them in bright sunlight during the summer.
+In order to grow Lace Aloe in temperate climates, it will need to be taken inside during the coldest weather.
+Keep it in bright sunlight during the summer.
 This species is hardier than many other species within its genus, but will still appreciate the warmth.
 Lace Aloe requires very little maintenance, making it an ideal choice for novice gardeners.
-It flower freely in summer and the soft-orange flowers are a wonderful addition to the arid garden.

-The Pondo people use the juice of Aristaloe aristata mixed with water to wash their bodies for its tonic and refreshing effect.
+The Pondo people use the juice of this succulent mixed with water to wash their bodies for its tonic and refreshing effect.